Architecture and design to China

 Ministry of Finance

 National Development and Reform Commission (NDRC)

-Architectural Society of China
+Architectural Society of China (ASC)

-The Australian Trade Commission – Austrade – contributes to Australia's economic prosperity by helping Australian businesses, education institutions, tourism operators, governments and citizens as they:
+The Australian Trade and Investment Commission – Austrade – contributes to Australia's economic prosperity by helping Australian businesses, education institutions, tourism operators, governments and citizens as they:

 - develop international markets

 - strengthen Australia's tourism industry